bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 The Lord of Whitestone folded his fingers in front of his face, elbows resting on the table, his face giving nothing away:
 "Yes, I did."

-"So you came after me just because I made them as well?"
+"So, you came after me just because I made them as well?"

 Percival rested to the back of the seat, as he started explaining, a bit tired though not frustrated:
-"I assume you know, that me and my wife-" he nodded to the half-elf "-Vex'ildan, were part of Vox Machina about 20 years ago.
+"I assume you know that me and my wife-" he nodded to the half-elf "-Vex'ildan, were part of Vox Machina about 20 years ago.
 Back then we did everything that the world required of us, because someone had to do it.
-We took out evil entities that had occupied other peoples residents on several occasions, rescued important members of high councils, freed Tal'Dorei of The Chroma Conclave which I'm sure you know about-" said more fatter-of-fact.
+We took out evil entities that had occupied other people’s residents on several occasions, rescued important members of high councils, freed Tal'Dorei of The Chroma Conclave which I'm sure you know about-" said more fatter-of-fact.
 And Adrex sure had - that was the entire reason for his family being in Hupperdook, and all their xenophobic habits.

-"We did get some time for ourself at some point after that, but you are never really 'off duty' when you first save the continent ones.
+"We did get some time for ourselves at some point after that, but you are never really 'off duty' when you first save the continent ones.
 I spend a good half a year trying to locate the whereabouts of an old enemy, who had stolen my designs, and started distributing it to her followers.
 And when I finally found her, she had already made plans of selling it to the highest bidder" <!-- Verify this -->